Equimatchable Claw-Free Graphs: Equimatchable Claw-Free Odd Graphs with

 \section{Equimatchable Claw-Free Odd Graphs with $\alpha(G)\ge 3$}

 Let $G$ be a connected equimatchable claw-free odd graph with $\alpha(G) \geq 3$.
 By Corollary \ref{cor:4conn}, $\kappa(G)\leq 3$.
 Since $\alpha(G) \geq 3$, $G$ contains independent sets $I$ of three vertices, each of which is a 3-cut by Lemma \ref{lem:notequiIS}.
 If $\kappa(G)=3$, then every such $I$ is a minimal cut set.
-In Section \ref{sec:3conn} (see Lemma \ref{lem:kappa3}) we show that the other direction also holds; i.e. if every such $I$ is a minimal cut set, then $\kappa(G)=3$.
-Therefore, if $\kappa(G)=2$, at least one independent 3-cut $I$ is not minimal; i.e. $G$ contains two non-adjacent vertices forming a cut set (we will call this cut set a strongly independent 2-cut).
+In Section \ref{sec:3conn} (see Lemma \ref{lem:kappa3}) we show that the other direction also holds; i.e.\ if every such $I$ is a minimal cut set, then $\kappa(G)=3$.
+Therefore, if $\kappa(G)=2$, at least one independent 3-cut $I$ is not minimal; i.e.\ $G$ contains two non-adjacent vertices forming a cut set (we will call this cut set a strongly independent 2-cut).
 We analyze this case in Section \ref{sec:2conn}.
 Finally, we analyze the case $\kappa(G)=1$ in Section \ref{sec:1conn}.

 In each subsection we describe the related graph families.
 Although we will use their full descriptions in the proofs, we also introduce the following notation for a more compact description that will be useful in the illustrations of Figure \ref{fig:graphfamilies} and in the recognition algorithm given in Corollary \ref{cor:recognition}.
-Let $H$ be a graph on $k$ vertices $v_1,v_2,\ldots , v_k$ and let $n_1,n_2,\ldots , n_k$ be non-negative integers denoting the \textit{multiplicities} of the related vertices.
-Then $H(n_1,n_2,\ldots , n_k)$ denotes the graph obtained from $H$ by repeatedly replacing each vertex $v_i$ with a clique of $n_i\geq 0$ vertices, each of which having the same neighborhood as $v_i$; i.e. each vertex in such a clique is a \textit{twin} of $v_i$.
+Let $H$ be a graph on $k$ vertices $v_1,v_2,\ldots , v_k$ and let $n_1,n_2,\ldots , n_k$ be non-negative integers denoting the \textit{multiplicities} of the corresponding vertices.
+Then $H(n_1,n_2,\ldots , n_k)$ denotes the graph obtained from $H$ by repeatedly replacing each vertex $v_i$ with a clique of $n_i\geq 0$ vertices, each of which having the same neighborhood as $v_i$; i.e.\ each vertex in such a clique is a \textit{twin} of $v_i$.
 Clearly, $H=H(1,\ldots,1)$ where all multiplicities are 1.
+Note that if $n_i=0$ for some $i$, this means that the vertex $v_i$ is deleted.

 The following observations will be useful in our proofs.